FIRSTinMI/FTA-Buddy/README.md

 ## Getting Started

-### Cloud Based
+- Go to the [web app](https://ftabuddy.com/) on your phone, and click install app.
+- Login or create an account
+- Enter the event code (e.g. 2024miket) and a passcode of your choosing, and click create event
 - Install the extension from the [Chrome webstore](https://chrome.google.com/webstore/detail/fta-buddy/kddnhihfpfnehnnhbkfajdldlgigohjc)
-- Make sure the cloud checkbox is checked, then enter the event code into the extension (e.g. 2023mitry) and open the field monitor
+- Enter the event code into the extension, click enable, and open the field monitor
-- Go to the [web app](https://ftabuddy.com/) on your phone, click the three dots button in your browser, and click install app.
-    - On android you can also install it from the [Play Store](https://play.google.com/store/apps/details?id=com.filipkin.ftahelper)
-- Open the app from the home screen and enter the event code
+- Refresh the app and it should be working

-### Legacy Local Networking

-- [Download latest release](https://github.com/Filip-Kin/FTA-Buddy/releases/latest) of local server and extension on laptop that will be hosting (probably FTA laptop) (requires win 8.1 or newer).
-- Install the extension from the [Chrome webstore](https://chrome.google.com/webstore/detail/fta-buddy/kddnhihfpfnehnnhbkfajdldlgigohjc)
-- Run the local server and enter event code when prompted in the window (e.g. 2023mitry).
-    - The IP address of the laptop is automatically queried and sent to the cloud server.
-If it happens to grab the wrong NIC you can specify the local ip manually with the `--ip` flag.
-    - You can also set the event code with a `-e` flag.
-- Install the [android app](https://play.google.com/store/apps/details?id=com.filipkin.ftahelper) or visit the [web app](http://ftabuddy.filipkin.com/)
-- Enter the event code or the ip address of the local server (event code needed for notes functionality).
-- When on the field network you can connect directly to the local server, if your phone is not on the field network you can turn on the relay switch and get field monitor data from the cloud server.

 ## License